survivalizeed/Hgine/README.md

 Now open the initialize.cpp and change the lua::LoadFile("To the path where the config.lua file is located at")

+Next download the Hgine resource generator.exe to be able to create some Hgineres files.

+### The final build
 If you want to do the final build make sure you changed the
 ##### lua::LoadFile("To only the name of the file (no path)")
 so the application will search in the exe's directory.
 Now copy your config.lua into the release folder where your exe will be generated.
 This process applies to every other .lua file you will use in your project.

-Next download the Hgine resource generator.exe to be able to create some Hgineres files.